 You may be asked to remove some or all of your clothes and to wear a gown during the exam.
 You may also be asked to remove jewelry, eye glasses and any metal objects or clothing that might interfere with the x-ray images.

 You should plan to have a relative or friend drive you home after your procedure.

 What does the equipment look like?

 Fiducial markers are implanted using a delivery device that looks similar to a biopsy needle.
-Placement of fiducial markers is guided by computed tomography (CT) or ultrasound and may also involve the use of an endoscope, an illuminated optical instrument.
+Placement of fiducial markers is typically guided by computed tomography (CT) or ultrasound and may also involve the use of an endoscope (a camera that can see inside your intestines).

 How does the procedure work?

-Fiducial markers are placed using a needle that is inserted into the area of the lesion with the help of computed tomography (CT) or ultrasound (US).
-Markers pre-filled in the needle are then advanced to carefully plotted positions in and around the tumor.
+Fiducial markers are placed using a delivery needle that is inserted into the area to be treated with the help of computed tomography (CT) or ultrasound (US).
+The fiducial markers come from the manufacturer pre-loaded in the delivery needle.
+They are placed in pre-determined, carefully plotted positions in and around the tumor.